Kikisito/Kikisito/README.md

 ### Hi there 👋
 Welcome to my profile.
 I'm Kikisito.
-I use to create custom Minecraft Spigot plugins for servers, and at the moment I have a plugin, [NFCNotes](https://www.spigotmc.org/threads/1-13-1-16-nfcnotes.449122/), published on SpigotMC.
+I create custom Minecraft Spigot plugins, and at the moment I have a plugin, [NFCNotes](https://www.spigotmc.org/threads/1-13-1-16-nfcnotes.449122/), published on SpigotMC.

 I have some plugins thay may interest you.
 If you want to take a look, check my [repositories](https://github.com/Kikisito?tab=repositories).